Elizabeth Hurley’s Son Damian Hurley Is The Spitting Image Of His Mom As He Recreates Iconic Pose

 This photo is not the only one that Damian has attempted to imitate.
 The teenager recently mimicked the actress’s iconic 1994 Versace safety pin dress by donning a similar style in the form of a suit.

-In the photo he wears a black jacket and dress pants with gold safety pins clipped up the side of the jacket.
+In the photo, he wears a black jacket and dress pants with gold safety pins clipped up the side of the jacket.
 The look is similar to Elizabeth’s 1994 dress, which consisted of black material stitched together up her side with gold safety pins.

-The Bedazzled actress commented in an interview that she is pleased that her son has followed in her footsteps and decided to pursue a career in the modeling industry — Damian signed with Tess Management in September 2018 and recently starred in a Pat McGrath make-up campaign.
+The Bedazzled actress commented in an interview that she is pleased that her son has followed in her footsteps and decided to pursue a career in the modeling industry.
+Damian signed with Tess Management in September 2018 and recently starred in a Pat McGrath makeup campaign.

 “I rather think I’ve simply been blessed with a child whose personality gels with mine,” the actress spoke of her teenage son.
 “Friends who have several children always admit, although they love them all equally, inevitably there’s one whose personality mirrors their own and they ‘get’ each other better.
 It’s definitely nature not nurture.”